Imports data on Parliamentary Research Briefings. To see a list of possible

 The style to convert variable names to, if

-.
+tidy = TRUE.
 Accepts any style accepted by to_any_case.
-Defaults to'snake'
+Defaults to'snake'.- verbose

 If

-, displayes messages on the console on the progress of the API request.
-Defaults toTRUE
+TRUE, displayes messages on the console on the progress of the API request.
+Defaults toTRUE.

 Examples